 - Move any of your tenant’s belongings out of your rental property

 - Change the locks

 Breach of Quiet Enjoyment

-According to Maryland law, unless your rental property lease agreement specifies otherwise, there is an implied covenant or warranty that is built into every lease agreement that ensures your tenant “quiet enjoyment” of the premises while leasing the home.
+According to most state laws, unless your rental property lease agreement specifies otherwise, there is an implied covenant or warranty built into every lease.
+Simply put, this entitles the tenant “quiet enjoyment” of the premises while leasing the home.

 If you commit any of the following types of behaviors towards your tenants, you may find yourself facing a court summons:

 - Interruption of utilities such as electricity or water.

 - Letting others into the residence without due notice or consent.